huggingface/blog/pytorch_block_sparse.md

 neural networks in production at **low cost**, and to **improve the experience** for the end user.

 ## Usage
-The provided `BlockSparseLinear` module is a drop in replacement for `torch.nn.Linear`, and is trivial to use it in your models:
+The provided `BlockSparseLinear` module is a drop in replacement for `torch.nn.Linear`, and it is trivial to use it in your models:

 ```python